 There are two OMs in this chart.
 The one above the circle of maya is the true self, original consciousness.
 The little OM within the subtle body, is reflected consciousness.
 Awareness is non-dual and object-less and therefore not perceivable by the gross sense organs.
 However, when the vasanas have been purified or neutralized through sadhana or practice, a reflection of true self is revealed to the jiva.
 This is called sakshi chaitanyam or reflected consciousness.
 For all intents and purposes a clear reflection of the self is as good as the self itself, just as it’s difficult to tell the difference between the moon in the sky and it’s reflection in a glassy lake.

-There are two primary practices of purification: karma yoga and jnana yoga.
-Bhakt or devotion is not considered a third separate practice because devotion is infused into both karma and jnana yogas.
+There are three primary practices of purification: karma yoga, upasana yoga and jnana yoga.
+Bhakt or devotion is not considered a separate practice because devotion is infused into all three yogas.

 The above is a description of the microcosmic jiva, the body-mind-sense complex.
 The macrocosmic jiva is known as Isvara, the creator.
 When Maya conditions limitless conscious existence, Isvara the creator is manifest.
 Isvara is responsible for maintaining the dharma or structure of creation.
 For all intents and purposes, Maya and Isvara are synonymous.

-Suffering results when we identify with the microcosmic jiva (consciousness plus the three bodies).
-Freedom results when we identify with our true self, Satchitananda, limitless, conscious existence.
+Suffering results when we identify as the microcosmic jiva (consciousness plus the three bodies).
+Freedom results when we identify as our true self, Satchitananda, limitless, conscious existence.

 This chart of the self was created by James Swartz.